aleshaleksey/fansys23/skills.md

 __STR: Swim__

 Swimming is a separate skill from climbing and overland atheletics.
 It is used for moving through a liquid medium, such as water, lava, quicksand, or a monster's stomach acid.
 A creature without a *swim* skill climbs at 1/4 of its base speed.
+Unless otherwise stated, no action is required, and the roll is made as part of the entity's movement.
 This follows the "Difficulties and recommended thresholds" as follows.
 - Base Thresholds:
   - 4: Float or swim in perfectly calm, warm water, under perfect conditions.
   - 8: To float or swim while engaged in combat.